polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 <a name="Dependencies"></a>
 ## Host PC setup for Yocto

-### Yocto Dependancies
+### Yocto Dependencies
 This document assumes you are running on a modern Linux system.
 The process documented here was tested using Ubuntu 18.04 LTS.
 It should also work with other Linux distributions if the equivalent prerequisite packages are installed.

-The BSP uses the Yocto RISCV Architecture Layer, and the Yocto release Dunfell (Revision 3.1)	(Released April 2020).
+The BSP uses the Yocto RISCV Architecture Layer, and the Yocto release Honister (Revision 3.4)	(Released April 2020).

 **Make sure to install the [repo command](https://source.android.com/setup/develop#installing-repo) by Google first.**

-Detailed instructions for various distributions can be found in the "[Required Packages for the Build Host](https://docs.yoctoproject.org/ref-manual/system-requirements.html#required-packages-for-the-build-host)" section in the Yocto Project Reference Manual.
+Detailed instructions for various distributions can be found in the "[Required Packages for the Build Host](https://docs.yoctoproject.org/3.4/ref-manual/system-requirements.html#required-packages-for-the-build-host)" section in the Yocto Project Reference Manual.

 ```bash
 **Note: Some extra packages are requried to support this Yocto 3.4 Release (codename “honister”) from the prior release.**